-Whenever I read an article, a blog post or a book that someone wrote on either relationship’s or dating these phrases pop up . . .
+Whenever I read an article, a blog post or a book that someone wrote about relationships or dating these phrases pop up . . .

 I want you but I don’t need you”